Skip to main content Go to Site Map

 BA (Hons) Commercial Photography

 This course gives you the opportunity to develop a specialist career, working within fashion/beauty, advertising, documentary/editorial and portrait photography.
-Through the combination of creative and technical skill, our students aspire to challenge perceptions, and push boundaries, through making imagery that's at the forefront of contemporary photographic practice.
+Through the combination of creative and technical skill, you'll challenge perceptions and push boundaries, through making imagery that's at the forefront of contemporary photographic practice.

-Graduates from this course have gone on to create images for clients including Louis Vuitton, Stella McCartney, Chanel, The Times Fashion Supplement, Love Magazine, Dazed and Confused, Huck, Kit Magazine, The Telegraph, The Guardian, Vogue (UK, India and Italy), Nike, Adidas, Lacoste, Wall Street Journal and the BBC.
+BA (Hons) Commercial Photography graduates have gone on to work for clients including Louis Vuitton, Stella McCartney, Chanel, The Times Fashion Supplement, Love Magazine, Dazed and Confused, Huck, Kit Magazine, The Telegraph, The Guardian, Vogue (UK, India and Italy), Nike, Adidas, Lacoste, Wall Street Journal and the BBC.

-Employment prospects are good, even before you graduate.
-In recent years, many students have been commissioned and published while still on the course and have had success through prestigious competitions.
+You'll have great employment prospects, even before you graduate.
+In recent years, students have been commissioned and published while still on the course through prestigious competitions.

 Over the three years of study, you can choose to focus your specialism within one of the three award titles: